enricocid/VectorifyDaHome/privacy_policy.md

 ### Children's Privacy

-*WE DO NOT COLLECT* personally identifiable information from anyone, including children (under the age of 18).
+**WE DO NOT COLLECT** personally identifiable information from anyone, including children (under the age of 18).

+### Special restrictions

+Vectorify da home! **DOES NOT** contain hazardous, violent or any other content (e.g. augment reality) that may require parental supervision.

 ### Type of permissions requested